NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 ### Redaction

 Data uploaded to the GDC can be deleted and updated by the submitter before it is submitted for processing and harmonization.
-After harmonized data is released, it can only be redacted under certain conditions.
-There is no automated redaction process; redaction is performed by GDC Administrators.
+After harmonized data is released, it can only be redacted by GDC Administrators under certain conditions.
 To request redaction of released data, please contact GDC User Services.

 ### Browse and Download Data